-Combining aspects of a traditional English tea with modern Portland twists, the new Afternoon Tea at Hotel deLuxe is a delightful, family-friendly offering that locals and visitors alike are sure to love.
+Combining aspects of a traditional English tea with modern Portland twists, the new Hotel deLuxe Tea service is a delightful, family-friendly offering that locals and visitors alike are sure to love.

 I’ve always been intrigued by the idea of High Tea, but it always sounded somewhat stuffy and rigid to me.
 But a come-as-you-are afternoon tea with cocktails, now THAT I can whole heartedly support!
 In fact, it wasn’t until after I left the media preview of Hotel deLuxe’s new Afternoon Tea service that I realized: I didn’t get any photos of the actual tea portion of the event… In my defense, I was sitting at the cocktail table (imagine that!), and I’m fairly certain you all know what tea looks like, right?